labyrinthofdreams/challenger/README.md

 - Rename config.ini.txt to config.ini
 - Fill all the missing values in config.ini
-- If you want to monitor more than one thread create another section in config.ini called [thread1], [thread2], etc. with forumid and threadid variables under each section.
+- If you want to monitor more than one thread create another section in config.ini called [thread1], [thread2], etc. with forumid, threadid, and endtime variables under each section.
 - Create a template for each section in template/ directory (e.g. thread0.html)
 - Create a template for announcing winners for each section in template/ directory (e.g. thread0-winners.html)
 - Run main.py